trisbee/policies/tickets/en_terms.md

 a. fulfillment of obligations from the concluded Contract on Ticket Purchase - the ticket payment receipt, the ticket delivery and/or the unique ticket identifier, information on changes to the Event (if applicable), checking of the ticket at the entrance to the Event, settlement of a complaint (if applicable);

-b. legitimate interests of Trisbee and the Promoter - settlement of a Buyer\'s complaint, prevention and detection of possible fraud, defense against potential exercise of a Buyer\'s claim related to the sale of tickets;
+b. legitimate interests of Trisbee and the Promoter - settlement of a Buyer's complaint, prevention and detection of possible fraud, defense against potential exercise of a Buyer's claim related to the sale of tickets;

 c. sending commercial communications and newsletters from Trisbee or the Promoter if the Buyer gives explicit consent thereto when purchasing ticket(s) - the Buyer may revoke this consent at any time in accordance with the procedure set out in each sent commercial communication.